cjoakim/azure-cosmos-db-vector-search-openai-python/docs/data_vectorization.md

 In this context, **vectorization** is the process of converting data into vectors, which are **one-dimensional arrays of scalar values**.

+## Why use Vector Search?

+There are several reasons, but these are the most significant:

+- More Relevant Search Results
+- Query Syntax Simplicity
+- Capability of searching both Text and Binary data - Images, Movies, etc
+- Searching Graph Data
+  - This will be explored in an enhancement to this repo later this year.

+This is a good [article](https://www.linkedin.com/pulse/vector-search-vs-traditional-sanjay-kumar/) on this subject.

 ## What are Embeddings?

 Embeddings is another word for a vector.